mapbox/mts-data-sync/README.md

 ## Additional Options

 This tool is designed to support workflows with data that changes periodically.
-When your data changes and you want to update your tileset (hence "data sync"), you can use the `--convert file.geojsonl` option.
+When your data changes and you want to update your tileset (hence "data sync"), you can use the `--convert file.geojson` option.
 Assuming you modified your file in place, or overwrote it with new data, use this option to convert the GeoJSON to the line-delimited format.
 Once that's ready, you can use the `--sync` option to republish the data with the same recipe and settings.

 If you need to change your secret access token, use the `--token` option to enter a new token.